sankarshvittal/url_shortner_app/README.md

    b. python manage.py makemigrations
 5. Create super user:
    a.
 Run the command : python manage.py createsuperuser
    b.
-You will be prompted to enter the user name , email and passwoed.
+You will be prompted to enter the user name , email and password.
 Follow the instructions as described below:
       - username : admin
       - email : ( leave it blank )
       - password : Enter your password of choice